Monday, September 18, 2023

 More OFW Updates

-Why medical exams is a requirement for employment abroad
+Why are medical exams a requirement for employment abroad?

 - Advertisement -

 A medical exam is a requirement for individuals who are seeking work opportunities abroad.
-The purpose of the exam is to make sure that the individual is fit to work, and does not have any serious medical illness that can disrupt normal work routine.
-It also serves as a safeguard for host countries against potentially contagious diseases, and help gauge the worker in working conditions such as in Saudi Arabia’s extreme hot weather.
+The purpose of the exam is to make sure that the individual is fit to work and does not have any serious medical illnesses that can disrupt their normal work routine.
+It also serves as a safeguard for host countries against potentially contagious diseases and helps gauge the worker’s performance in working conditions such as Saudi Arabia’s extreme hot weather.

-Just like a police clearance to clear a job applicant from any criminal record and poses no security risk at work, a medical check-up also helps an applicant get medication.
-This is even if he or she is ruled ineligible for the job — in case abnormal findings are discovered from the test.
+Just like a police clearance clears a job applicant from any criminal record and poses no security risk at work, a medical check-up also helps an applicant get medication.
+This is even if he or she is ruled ineligible for the job—in case abnormal findings are discovered from the test.

 Diagnostic results from medical exams will be the basis for an applicant’s admission for employment abroad.
-The applicant will either receive a medical clearance followed by an approved work permit, a denied medical clearance, which may delay or cancel his work permit, or recommendations to address certain medical issues detected during the exam.
+The applicant will either receive a medical clearance and an approved work permit, a medical clearance denial, which could delay or cancel his work permit, or recommendations to address specific medical issues discovered during the exam.

-For example, if the applicant has oral health issues, he will be advised to undergo dental treatments before he will be granted a license to work overseas.
-In some cases, an applicant may be required to undergo certain procedures, such as biopsies, spinal taps, booster vaccinations, or even minor surgery to meet the medical requirements of the host country.
+For example, if the applicant has oral health issues, he will be advised to undergo dental treatments before he is granted a license to work overseas.
+In some cases, an applicant may be required to undergo certain procedures, such as biopsies, spinal taps, booster vaccinations, or even minor surgery, to meet the medical requirements of the host country.

 - Advertisement -

-Usually, a medical exam is among the last to be submitted by a job applicant, and most likely, those who reach this stage get the job.
-But by no means, is a physical and laboratory check the least important one.
+Typically, a medical exam is one of the last things a job applicant submits, and most likely, those who make it to this point get the job.
+But by no means is a physical or laboratory check the least important one.

 So for those who are not yet familiar with medical exams, how they are being administered, and other things they need to know, note the following: